 Maintaining a marriage is a lot like maintaining a car.
-The optimal solution to keeping either in good shape is to continuously take care of the small problems, so that they don’t become big ones.
+The optimal solution to keeping either in good shape is to continuously take care of the small problems so that they don’t become big ones.

-It may seem daunting to let someone into the pain and distrust that your marriage is currently experiencing, but the perspective that you can gain from a counselor’s outside point of view will help you both move forward healthily.
+It may seem daunting to let someone into the pain and distrust that your marriage is currently experiencing.
+Still, the perspective that you can gain from counseling after infidelity will help you both move forward healthily.

 Perspective, perspective, and more perspective